 Clifton Community Library is located in the Clifton Community Center on Route 3 facing picturesque Cranberry Lake.
 The Clifton Community Center encompasses the Post Office, Town Clerk, Town Justice Office, and the Cranberry Lake Historian Office.
-Out behind the building we have a beautiful pavillian, tennis courts, and a playground for children.
+Out behind the building we have a beautiful pavilion, tennis courts, and a playground for children.

 The Clifton Community Center recently reached its centenial anniversary.
 When this building was first built, in 1920, it housed the Clifton-Fine K-12 school.
 Please stop by for a visit and see what we have to offer!